top of page

 He said while a lot of horses are ready physically to take the next step, mentally they aren't and vice-versa.

-"Those are the things you have to work out in those initial two preparations and then you can take it from there, " Julien said.
+"Those are the things you have to work out in those initial two preparations and then you can take it on from there, " Julien said.

 "Some horses do mature very quickly in that next preparation and when you at first thought it wasn’t going to make a two year-old, they might come out and surprise you."